fabric8-ui/fabric8-ux/README.md

 ## Local Development
 You can run this site locally using npm, gulp and jekyll.

+### First Time Build
 1. Verify that you have the following installed:
     - Node
     - Gulp
     - Jekyll
 2. run `npm install`
 3. run `gulp`
     - this will copy the files from your npm_modules directory to their respective locations for the jekyll build process
 4. run `jekyll build`

-#### for viewing locally at http://localhost:4000

 5. run `jekyll serve`
+    - for viewing locally at http://localhost:4000

+### Subsequent Builds
+1. Run the npm command `npm run site`

 ### Troubleshooting
 If you are having issues with the site building, you can run two sets of clean commands: